 After the pre professional year, the first and third years of the program are regular university years.
 The second year is a 38-week period of practical hospital training under the supervision of Alberta Health Services, Edmonton Zone.
 Rotations occur in the Department of Laboratory Medicine & Pathology (University of Alberta Hospitals site) and through DynaLIFE Dx.
 Students rotate through laboratories in clinical biochemistry, hematology, histotechnology, clinical microbiology, and transfusion science—the five disciplines that are required for CSMLS general certification.

-Philosophy of Medical Laboratory Science
+Medical Laboratory Science Program Outcomes

 Medical Laboratory Science graduates are highly skilled academic health professionals who advance the profession through: